-Adverse economic conditions in the U.S. and international markets, including the worldwide economic disruption related to the COVID-19 pandemic, have negatively affected our revenues and operating results and may continue to do so.
-Even before the current public health crisis took hold, the global credit and financial markets had been experiencing volatility and disruptions, including diminished liquidity and credit availability, increased concerns about inflation and deflation, and the downgrade of U.S. debt and exposure risks on other sovereign debts, decreased consumer confidence, lower economic growth, volatile energy costs, increased unemployment rates, and uncertainty about economic stability.
-Geopolitical events including the COVID-19 pandemic, the United States government's adoption and expansion of trade restrictions, and the United Kingdom's withdrawal from the European Union have caused significant economic, market, political and regulatory uncertainty in some of our markets.
-Volatility and disruption of financial markets could limit our customers' ability to obtain adequate financing or credit to purchase and pay for our products in a timely manner or to maintain operations, which could result in a decrease in sales volume that could harm our results of operations.
-General concerns about the fundamental soundness of domestic and international economies may also cause our customers to reduce their purchases.
+Adverse economic conditions in the U.S. and international markets, including the worldwide economic disruption related to the COVID-19 pandemic and related slowdowns in China, Japan, and elsewhere in the Asia-Pacific region, have negatively affected our revenues and operating results and may continue to do so.
+Even before the current public health crisis took hold, the global credit and financial markets had been experiencing volatility and credit availability, increased concerns about inflation and deflation, and the downgrade of U.S. debt and exposure risks on other sovereign debts, decreased consumer confidence, lower economic growth, volatile energy costs, increased unemployment rates, and uncertainty about economic stability.
+Geopolitical events including the COVID-19 pandemic, the adoption and expansion of trade restrictions by the United States and China, and the United Kingdom's withdrawal from the European Union have caused significant economic, market, political and regulatory uncertainty in some of our markets.
+Volatility and disruption of financial markets operations, deneral concerns about the fundamental soundness of domestic and international economies may also cause our customers to reduce their purchases.
 Changes in governmental banking, monetary, and fiscal policies to address liquidity and increase credit availability may not be effective.
 Significant government investment and allocation of resources to assist the economic recovery of sectors that do not include our customers may reduce the resources available for government grants and related funding for life science, plant and animal research, and clinical research and development.
 Continuation or further deterioration of these financial and macroeconomic conditions could significantly harm our sales, profitability, and results of operations.